SamratSahoo/Facial-Recognition-Attendance-Tracker/README.md

 subdirectories, there the images which are analyzed and converted into an array and compared with the video stream.
 * `Application.py`
-This is the application that will be executed if one wants to run the program.
-It will go through People and determine whether to use FewImageRecognition.py or ManyImageRecognition.py based on the amount of data available
+This is the application that will be executed to run the main body of the program
 * `AttendanceSheet.txt`
 This is a text file where the names of the people detected are outputted.
 This will likely be replaced in the future with a connection to the Google Sheets API.
-* `DeepLearningModel.py`
-This is a Deep learning model that is currently in the works.
-It will likely use Keras/Tensorflow to create face recognition model which will be used with ManyImageRecognition.py
 * `EncodingModel.py`
 This is where all the encodings are done.
 When this python file is run, it will encode the images in the saved directory and save the returned encodings into numpy file found in the Encodings folder.
+* `init.py`
+This file is used to access all the encoding and name variables that are used universally throughout the application
+* `Interface.py`
+This file is where the graphical user interface for the attendance tracker can be found.
+It was developed using the Kivy python library
+* `Sheets.py`
+This file is where all the google sheets API formatting can be found
-* `FewImageRecognition.py`
+* `TransferLearning.py`
 This is where facial recognition with small amounts of data is done.
 It uses one-shot learning by converting encodings from datasets in the People folder.
 It compares these encodings to the encodings in the webcam and whichever encoding is the most similar, it outputs that name.
 Further documentation can be found within the program comments.
-* `init.py`
-This file is used to access all the encoding and name variables that are used universally throughout the application
-* `ManyImageRecognition.py`
-This script is called if there are many images in the dataset.
-It is more accurate than FewImageRecognition.py and uses the Deep learning model found in DeepLearningModel.py

 ### Portfolio